moxystudio/webpack-isomorphic-compiler/README.md

 Webpack offers a multi-compiler that makes this possible, but unfortunately it doesn't have all the plugin handlers that a single compiler does.
 This makes it difficult to know what's happening under the hood.

-This module packs an aggregated compiler which syncs up the client & server compilation and:
+This module packs an aggregated compiler that:

+- Syncs up the client & server compilation
 - Has a clearer and saner API
-- Warns about mistakes within your webpack configs
 - Has 100% API compatibility with [webpack-sane-compiler](https://github.com/moxystudio/webpack-sane-compiler), allowing you to use its [reporter](https://github.com/moxystudio/webpack-sane-compiler-reporter) and [notifier](https://github.com/moxystudio/webpack-sane-compiler-notifier)

 *NOTE*: While `webpack-sane-compiler-reporter` is compatible with this compiler, we advise using [webpack-isomorphic-compiler-reporter](https://github.com/moxystudio/webpack-isomorphic-compiler-reporter) instead for completeness and accurateness.